fstab50/pyaws/README.md

 ## Summary

-* Script tools for use in Amazon Web Services, etc
+* Python routines and tools for use with Amazon Web Services, etc

  Version: 0.2.11